Skip to main content

 (2) Payment for this leave will be regular pay less the amount received for jury or witness duty.

-(D) Military training
+(D) Military service leave

-(E) Professional leave
+(E) Professional development leave

-Professional leave to attend meetings or conferences may, at the discretion of the immediate supervisor, be granted whenever attendance would directly contribute to the professional development of the employee, or as otherwise considered to be in the best interest of the institution.
+Time away from work for professional development to attend meetings or conferences may, at the discretion of the immediate supervisor, be granted whenever attendance would directly contribute to the professional development of the employee, or as otherwise considered to be in the best interest of the institution.

-(G) Unpaid leave of absence
+(F) Unpaid leave of absence

 (1) Up to thirty days of unpaid leave may only be requested in the event twelve weeks of approved Family Medical Leave Act (FMLA) leave has been exhausted, and additional time off is needed per the health care provider.
 Before the unpaid leave of absence is considered, the employee must have also exhausted all of their sick, personal, and vacation time.

-(2) Requests for approval for an unpaid leave of absence shall be sent to the immediate supervisor, executive council officer, and the human resources office no later than thirty days prior to the first day of the requested leave.
+(2) Requests for approval for an unpaid leave of absence shall be sent to the immediate supervisor, executive council member and human resources no later than thirty days prior to the first day of the requested leave.
 Documentation from the health care provider is required.
 Employees whose positions are contracted and/or funded by outside sources are not eligible for unpaid leaves of absence.
 The college assumes no financial obligation for unpaid leaves of absence.

 (3) For unpaid leaves that fall under FMLA, the employee shall be responsible for continuing to pay, on a bi-weekly basis, the employee share of insurance premiums under which they are covered as well as other debts owed to the college that would normally be satisfied through payroll deduction.
 For unpaid leaves as an extension of approved FMLA, the employee shall pay, on a bi-weekly basis, the full amount of insurance premiums under which they are covered as well as other debts owed to the college that would normally be satisfied through payroll deduction.
 While on an unpaid leave of absence, other than FMLA, neither sick leave nor vacation leave shall be accrued.

-(H) Voting leave
+(G) Voting leave

-(I) Sick leave
+(H) Sick leave

-Please refer to rule 3358:5-5-06 of the Administrative Code for the details of the sick leave policy.
+Please refer to the sick leave policy.

-(J) Family and medical leave
+(I) Family and medical leave

-(K) Vacation leave
+(J) Vacation leave

-Please refer to rule 3358:5-5-09 of the Administrative Code for the details of the vacation leave policy.
+Please refer to the vacation leave procedures.

-Last updated November 15, 2022 at 9:02 AM
+Last updated June 16, 2025 at 8:14 AM

 Supplemental Information

-Authorized By: 3358
+Authorized By: 3358.

-Amplifies: 3358
+Amplifies: 3358.

-Prior Effective Dates: 3/13/1978, 6/15/1982, 7/1/1994, 7/1/1998, 12/18/2000, 10/8/2001, 6/14/2002, 2/14/2003, 4/24/2006, 6/7/2006, 7/7/2008, 6/1/2011, 3/18/2015, 7/6/2015
+Prior Effective Dates: 3/13/1978, 6/15/1982, 7/1/1994, 7/1/1998, 12/18/2000, 10/8/2001, 6/14/2002, 2/14/2003, 4/24/2006, 6/7/2006, 7/7/2008, 6/1/2011, 3/18/2015, 7/6/2015, 11/14/2022